-- (1) It is not a U.S. person and that it is purchasing the Regulation S Certificates in an "offshore transaction" (as defined in Regulation S) and the Regulation S Certificates have not been offered to it by means of any "directed selling efforts" (as defined in Regulation S). - (2) It understands that the Regulation S Certificates have not been and will not be registered under the Securities Act or with any securities regulatory authority of any state or other jurisdiction of the United States and may not be offered, sold, pledged or otherwise transferred except (a) in accordance with Rule 144A in an amount not less than U.S.\$200,000 to a person that it and any person acting on its behalf reasonably believes is a QIB that is also a QP purchasing for its own account or for the account of a QIB that is also a QP, each of which is purchasing not less than U.S.\$200,000 or (b) to a non-U.S. person in an offshore transaction in accordance with Regulation S, in each case in accordance with any applicable securities laws of any state or other jurisdiction of the United States. - (3) It understands that the Regulation S Certificates, unless otherwise determined by the Trustee in accordance with applicable law, will bear a legend substantially in the following form: - "THIS CERTIFICATE HAS NOT BEEN AND WILL NOT BE REGISTERED UNDER THE U.S. SECURITIES ACT OF 1933, AS AMENDED (THE SECURITIES ACT), OR WITH ANY SECURITIES REGULATORY AUTHORITY OF ANY STATE OR OTHER JURISDICTION OF THE UNITED STATES AND ACCORDINGLY MAY NOT BE OFFERED, SOLD, PLEDGED OR OTHERWISE TRANSFERRED OR DISPOSED OF WITHIN THE UNITED STATES OR TO A U.S. PERSON EXCEPT PURSUANT TO AN EXEMPTION FROM REGISTRATION UNDER THE SECURITIES ACT." - (4) The Issuer, the Seller, the Government, the Registrars, the Joint Lead Managers and their affiliates, and others will rely upon the truth and accuracy of the foregoing acknowledgments, representations and agreements, and agrees that, if any of the acknowledgments, representations or agreements deemed to have been made by it by its purchase of Regulation S Certificates is no longer accurate, it shall promptly notify the Issuer, the Registrars and the Joint lead Managers. - (5) It understands that Regulation S Certificates will be evidenced by a Regulation S Global Certificate.
-Before any interest in a Regulation S Global Certificate may be offered, sold, pledged or otherwise transferred to a person who takes delivery in the form of an interest in a
+- (a) It is purchasing the Regulation S Certificates in an "offshore transaction" (as defined in Regulation S) and the Regulation S Certificates have not been offered to it by means of any "directed selling efforts" (as defined in Regulation S). - (b) It understands that the Regulation S Certificates have not been and will not be registered under the Securities Act or with any securities regulatory authority of any state or other jurisdiction of the United States and may not be offered, sold, pledged or otherwise transferred except (a) in accordance with Rule 144A in an amount not less than U.S.\$200,000 to a person that it and any person acting on its behalf reasonably believes is a QIB purchasing for its own account or for the account of a QIB, each of which is purchasing not less than U.S.\$200,000 or (b) in an offshore transaction in accordance with Regulation S, in each case in accordance with any applicable securities laws of any state or other jurisdiction of the United States. - (c) It understands that the Regulation S Certificates, unless otherwise determined by the Trustee in accordance with applicable law, will bear a legend substantially in the following form:

+"THIS CERTIFICATE HAS NOT BEEN AND WILL NOT BE REGISTERED UNDER THE U.S. SECURITIES ACT OF 1933, AS AMENDED (THE SECURITIES ACT), OR WITH ANY SECURITIES REGULATORY AUTHORITY OF ANY STATE OR OTHER JURISDICTION OF THE UNITED STATES AND ACCORDINGLY MAY NOT BE OFFERED, SOLD, PLEDGED OR OTHERWISE TRANSFERRED OR DISPOSED OF WITHIN THE UNITED STATES OR TO A U.S. PERSON EXCEPT PURSUANT TO AN EXEMPTION FROM REGISTRATION UNDER THE SECURITIES ACT."

-Rule 144A Global Certificate, it will be required to provide the relevant Transfer Agent or Registrars with a written certification substantially in the form set out in the Agency Agreement to the effect that the transferor reasonably believes that the transfer is (i) to a person that is a QIB and a QP purchasing the beneficial interest for its own account or the account of a QIB who is also a QP; and (ii) in each case in a transaction meeting the requirements of Rule 144A and in accordance with any applicable securities laws of any state or other jurisdiction of the United States.
+- (d) The Issuer, the Seller, the Government, the Registrar, the Joint Lead Managers and their affiliates, and others will rely upon the truth and accuracy of the foregoing acknowledgments, representations and agreements, and agrees that, if any of the acknowledgements, representations or agreements deemed to have been made by it by its purchase of Regulation S Certificates is no longer accurate, it shall promptly notify the Issuer, the Registrar and the Joint lead Managers. - (e) It understands that Regulation S Certificates will be evidenced by a Regulation S Global Certificate.
+Before any interest in a Regulation S Global Certificate may be offered, sold, pledged or otherwise transferred to a person who takes delivery in the form of an interest in a Rule 144A Global Certificate, it will be required to provide the Transfer Agent or Registrar with a written certification substantially in the form set out in the Agency Agreement to the effect that the transferor reasonably believes that the transfer is (i) to a person that is a QIB purchasing the beneficial interest for its own account or the account of a QIB; and (ii) in each case in a transaction meeting the requirements of Rule 144A and in accordance with any applicable securities laws of any state or other jurisdiction of the United States.